lgi-devs/lgi/docs/guide.md

 * `gboolean` is mapped to Lua's `boolean` type, with `true` and `false` values
 * All numeric types are mapped to Lua's `number` type
+* Enumerations are primarily handled as strings with uppercased GType nicks, optionally the direct numeric values are also accepted.
+* Bitflags are primarily handled as lists or sets of strings with uppercased GType nicks, optionally the direct numeric values are also accepted.
 * `gchar*` string is mapped to Lua as `string` type, UTF-8 encoded
 * C array types and `GArray` is mapped to Lua tables, using array part of the table.
 Note that although in C the arrays are 0-based, when